KHLDONN/ender-3-v3-ke-happy-hare-mmx-mmu/README.md

-# Ender 3 V3 KE Happy Hare MMX MMU
+# Ender 3 V3 KE Happy Hare MMX MMU(Multi Material Unit)
 Guide to install Happy Hare on Ender 3 V3 KE Nebula Pad with MMX MMU.
 This is just what worked on my own printer.
 Use it at your own risk.
 You can break stuff or void your warranty, so make a backup of your configs before you start.